math-fehr/Untitled-Language/README.md

 ## Uniform

 The language being Uniform means that everything is a value. integers are values, functions are values, types are value, modules are values.
-A makepair function can a build a pair of anything with anything.
+A `makepair` function can a build a pair of anything with anything.
 For now modules (similar to Ocaml) are only a planned features, but we already have first order-types.

 With first order types comes full-metaprogramming facilities.
 At compile-time types can be passed around and worked on like any other first-order value, like in Zig and Julia.
-Sentences like "The C++ type-system is Turing-complete" are unessessary because the type-system is manipulated with the language which is obviously Turing-complete.
+Sentences like "The C++ type-system is Turing-complete" are unnecessary because the type-system is manipulated with the language which is obviously Turing-complete.
 You can perfectly do:

 ```